Programs and Initiatives

 Alternative Grading Learning Community

-A discussion group organized around non-traditional approaches to grading (e.g., competency-based grading, mastery grading, contract grading, ungrading) that move away from gatekeeping and instead focus on student growth and skill development.
+A discussion group organized around non-traditional approaches to grading (e.g., competency-based grading, mastery grading, contract grading, ungrading, and more) that move away from gatekeeping and instead focus on student growth and skill development.
 Participants meet regularly to discuss new approaches and how to apply them to their own practice.
-Led by Drew Vartia (CTE), Jane Barnett (Theatre and Dance), and Nisha Fernando (Interior Architecture).
-We will poll participants for a meeting time in early Fall 2025.
+Led by Drew Vartia (CTE).
+To meet with colleagues in person or follow the group’s activities electronically, join the list.

 Alternative Grading Resources